 - A. Overheating is an increasingly significant issue and is expected to worsen significantly with climate change.
 When applicants address the guidance in the energy reduction section of this SPD to maximise solar gain and improve the fabric performance of buildings, it is essential this is considered alongside measures to reduce overheating.
 High indoor temperatures can have a detrimental impact on quality of life and excessive or prolonged high temperatures significantly affect the health and well-being of occupants.
 There are approximately 2,000 heat related deaths each year in the UK.
-In urban areas summer temperatures are predicted to rise by between 2 and 4 degrees by 205016. - B. The 'urban heat island effect' is a phenomenon whereby urban temperatures are higher than the surrounding rural areas due to heat being stored and 'trapped' within building structures.
+In urban areas summer temperatures are predicted to rise by between 2 and 4 degrees by 205017. - B. The 'urban heat island effect' is a phenomenon whereby urban temperatures are higher than the surrounding rural areas due to heat being stored and 'trapped' within building structures.
 The result is urban centres that can be a lot warmer than the surrounding countryside, especially at night.
 According to the South East Climate Change Partnership the urban heat island currently adds up to a further 5-6°C to summer night temperatures and will intensify in the future.
-Consequently, overheating of the external environment needs also to be addressed and developers must have regard to the heat island effect on any urban development. - C. Air conditioning is often used to cool buildings, particularly offices.
-However, this increases carbon emissions and is costly for consumers to purchase and maintain.
-Therefore other mitigation measures should be prioritised.
+Consequently, overheating of the external environment needs also to be addressed and developers must have regard to the heat island effect on any urban development.